 I’ll have a double decaf skinny latte to go please.

 If I was the quintessential traveller then the guys above were the quintessential New Yorkers, everyone in the city seems to walk around wearing denim & black & gripping a take away coffee, Starbucks must make a fortune.
-Please click on Google + to help my page ranking.

 I wonder if they allow dogs here?